Canto-Network/Canto/README.md

 You should then get several lines of log files and then see: `No addresses to dial.
 Falling back to seeds module=pex server=node`

-This is an indicator things thus far are working and now you need to create your validator txn.
+This is an indicator things thus far are working and now you need to create your validator txn. `^c` out and follow the next steps.

 ### Create Validator Transaction